immunogenomics/tcrpheno/README.md

 ```
 arguments:

-1. data: input TCR data. the tcrpheno package contains example data `tcrpheno_input` to demonstrate column names. first column is cell identifier, order of columns does not matter otherwise.
+`data`: input TCR data. the tcrpheno package contains example data `tcrpheno_input` to demonstrate column names. first column is cell identifier, order of columns does not matter otherwise.

-2. chain: is your TCR data paired or single-chain? "ab"=paired ab TCRs, "a"=alpha chain only, "b"=beta chain only
+`chain`: is your TCR data paired or single-chain? `"ab"`=paired ab TCRs, `"a"`=alpha chain only, `"b"`=beta chain only

 ## Output